Business opportunities

 • facilitate in linking targeted international buyers

-This is done by providing insights on market trends, challenges and opportunities, and other regulatory, health and border considerations in export-markets.
+This is done by providing insights on market trends, challenges and opportunities, and other regulatory, health and border considerations in international markets.

-The ministry’s trade and investment activities focus on creating export opportunities for Ontario companies in key and emerging markets such as:
+The ministry’s trade and investment activities focus on creating export opportunities for Ontario companies in markets such as:

 • United States